0xAriana/blog/vlc_mms_bugs.md

 ### Showcase
 I compiled VLC myself using the following [guidelines](https://wiki.videolan.org/UnixCompile/) to get debug symbols.

-Implemented a basic MMSH server which get's to the first time `GetPacket` is being called (`Describe->GetHeader->GetPacket`), passes the checks and send 0xffff bytes of 'A' (0x41) as the packet data, set a break point after reading the data (read 4), and we can get the following using gdb:
+Implemented a basic MMSH server which get's to the first time `GetPacket` is being called (`Describe->GetHeader->GetPacket`),

+passes the checks and send 0xffff bytes of 'A' (0x41) as the packet data, by setting a break point after reading the data (read 4),

+we get the following (using gdb):

 ![Pasted image 20230829030323](https://github.com/0xAriana/blog/assets/121199478/6bf59e52-e9cf-4e6b-8c98-8c0ba44d45ef)